-Interestingly, in S0A06, anthropogenic tracers still show increasing trend during 2007-2014, with trend in CH4ENE dominating (i.e., trend = 3.6 ppb yr-1 and R = 1.0), whereas CH4WET shows a small decreasing trend (i.e., trend = -1.0 ppb yr-1 and R = -0.8).
+Interestingly, in S0A06, emissions from anthropogenic tracers still increase during 2007-2014, with the trend in CH4ENE dominating (i.e., trend = 3.6 ppb yr-1 and R = 1.0), whereas CH4WET shows a small decreasing trend (i.e., trend = -1.0 ppb yr-1 and R = -0.8).
 As OH levels slightly decrease during this time period, with constant emissions except wetland, it would expect possible increasing trends in all the source tagged tracers except CH4WET.
-In fact, CH4AGR, CH4ENE, CH4WST, and CH4BMB in S0A06 increase over the 2007-2014 period but with smaller increasing rates than those in S0Wopt (and S0Aopt) due to no emission growth for these tracers.
+In fact, CH4AGR, CH4ENE, CH4WST, and CH4BMB in S0A06 increase over 2007-2014 but with smaller increasing rates than those in S0Wopt (and S0Aopt) due to no emission growth for these tracers.
 On the other hand, the decreasing OH levels (Figure 8) would lead to less methane sink and therefore higher methane concentrations.
 But the methane loss is proportional to the product of OH levels and methane concentrations.
-Since concentrations of CH4WET concentrations are much higher than other source tagged tracers, the loss of CH4WET are also much higher than other tracers.
+Since contributions of CH4WET are much greater than other source tagged tracers, the loss of CH4WET are also much higher than other tracers.
 Higher CH4WET loss (i.e., 224 Tg yr-1) than CH4WET sources (i.e., 207 Tg yr-1) leads to a decreasing trend in CH4WET.
-Nevertheless, S0A06 results still suggest that the renewed growth during 2007-2014 is dominated by the increases of CH4ENE, which means OH trends play an important role in determining the increasing trend of total methane since emissions for energy sector are kept constant in this sensitivity simulation.
+Nevertheless, S0A06 results still suggest that the renewed growth during 2007-2014 is dominated by the increases of CH4ENE, which means OH trends play an important role in determining the increasing trend of total methane since emissions for the energy sector are kept constant in this sensitivity simulation.
 In addition, increases in wetland emissions alone are not able to drive increases in CH4WET as CH4WET sinks are equally important for determining the trend in CH4WET under constant anthropogenic emissions condition.
 S0A06 results also suggest that no matter how one allocates the emissions into individual sectors, the model is still able to capture the global methane trend as long as the global total methane emissions are well constrained.